ncyxie/Notepad-DOT-Qt/README.md

 * **Architecture: x86_64.**

 **For Linux operating systems:**
-* Minimum: Any Linux Distribution with glibc version 2.27 (e.g. Ubuntu 18.04 LTS);
+* Minimum: Any Linux Distribution with glibc version 2.27 and higher (e.g. Ubuntu 18.04 LTS and higher);
 * **Recommended: Any Linux Distribution with glibc version 2.33 (e.g. Ubuntu 21.04);**

 * **Architecture: x86_64.**